mendix/docs/content/en/docs/refguide/modeling/pages/input-widgets/text-area.md

 ##### 2.5.2.1 When user leaves input field (Default)

-Text Area will apply changes when a value is not the same as previously saved value in the database and one of the following condition is met:
+Text Area will apply changes when a value is not the same as previously saved value in the database and the following condition is met:

 * Blurred: This will trigger on change and on leave events